Printable Itinerary (PDF)

 Peter and St. Paul's Church and the Luther Monument.

-- Dinner and overnight at the Castle Hotel Buehlerhoehe in Erfurt.
+- Dinner and overnight at the Radisson Blu Hotel in Erfurt.

 May 12, Friday: Mainz - Worms - Heidelberg - Stuttgart

-- Tour Erfurt, visit the Predigerkirche where Johann Sebastien Bach was organist.
+- Tour Erfurt, visit the Predigerkirche where Johann Sebastian Bach was organist.

 - View the Kramerbrucke bridge and the Luther Stone.